Yu Chang: Minor leagues (2013–2019)

-Cleveland Indians / Guardians
+Major leagues (2019–2022)

 On 28 June 2019, the Indians promoted Chang to the major leagues.
 He debuted that night against the Baltimore Orioles, starting at third base.
 On 25 August, Chang hit his first career hit and triple against the Kansas City Royals, against starter Eric Skoglund in the third inning and reliever Scott Barlow in the seventh inning.
 On 9 September, he hit his first major league home run, a three-run homer, against Los Angeles Angels reliever Justin Anderson.
 Overall with the 2019 Cleveland Indians, Chang batted .178 with one home run and six RBIs in 28 games.

 Chang played in 10 games during the shortened 2020 season, batting .182 with no home runs and one RBI.
 Chang started at first base for Cleveland on Opening Day in 2021.
 He hit his first home run of the season on 5 June, a three-run shot off Baltimore Orioles reliever Adam Plutko.
+On 3 October, Chang hit a two-run homer in the fifth inning off of Mike Foltynewicz in the team's final game of the season, Chang's last home run with Cleveland.
 Chang finished the 2021 season with nine home runs and 39 RBIs while batting .228 over 89 games.

 Chang appeared in four games for Cleveland during the 2022 season; he was 0-for-10 at the plate while striking out seven times.
 He was designated for assignment on 26 May 2022.

-Pittsburgh Pirates
+Pittsburgh Pirates (2022)

 On 30 May 2022, the Guardians traded Chang to the Pittsburgh Pirates for cash considerations.
 In 18 games with the Pirates, he batted .167 with one home run and two RBIs while appearing defensively at first base and second base.
 He was designated for assignment on 30 June.

-Tampa Bay Rays
+Tampa Bay Rays (2022)

 On 5 July 2022, the Tampa Bay Rays claimed Chang off waivers from the Pirates.
 He was promoted to the Rays' major-league roster on 8 July.
 In 36 games with the Rays, he batted .260 with three home runs and 12 RBIs, while appearing at every infield position and also pitching two innings.
 On 9 September, Chang was designated for assignment.